 The Wall Street Journal

-“Every track singular, every track strong.
-A MINUS"
+“Every track single, every song strong.
+A MINOR”

 Robert Christgau, Expert Witness, Vice, November, 2015.

-“The record reveals Bajakian as a sardonic composer, a masterly improviser, and a purveyor of excellent tones who finds new wrinkles in one of the most traditional musical forms.”
+“The record reveals Bajakian is a sardonic singer, a masterly performer and a purveyor if excellent tones who finds new twists in one the most traditional musical forms.”

-“One of the best instrumental rock records of recent years, hands down."
+“One the best instrumental rock records in recent years.”

 New York Music Daily